Getting ready for your first international trip from the Philippines? Check out this easy-to-follow NAIA Airport Guide to ensure a smooth departure.

 NAIA DEPARTURE STEP 7 – Boarding

-A. Go to your assigned boarding gate and calmly wait at the lounge for your boarding time.
+A. Go to your assigned boarding gate and calmly wait in the lounge for your boarding time.

 B. Board the plane.